sar-kat-hop/skh-portfolio/README.md

 ## Link to Deployed Site
 You can visit the deployed website [here](url).

+Please note: because I don't currently have apps to link as per the assignment criteria, I used placeholder images that link to prior class-related repos on my GitHub page or my GitHub profile landing page.

 ## Contributing
 The code for normalize.css can be found on [Nicolas Gallagher's GitHub](github.com/necolas/normalize.css).